almirbanjanovic/roadtocloud.github.io/_drafts/2024-03-13-deploy-aks-using-github-and-terraform.md

 ## Azure Subscription

 We'll need to create an Entra application and service principal that has the appropriate permissions to create and modify Azure resources.
-Fot his, follow Microsoft's guide [Create a Microsoft Entra application and service principal that can access resources](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal).
+There are many guides out there on how to configure this.
+For this post, I followed Microsoft's guide: [Create a Microsoft Entra application and service principal that can access resources](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal).